• Skip to primary navigation

 Easy mushroom and pea risotto

-This recipe for mushroom and pea risotto is so easy, it virtually cooks itself.
-Contrary to popular belief, you don’t have to stand and stir continuously to make a perfectly cooked risotto.
-For this recipe, a quick stir at the beginning, and another stir every now and then is all you need.
+Mushroom and pea risotto is a simple recipe and so easy to make that it virtually cooks itself.
+Contrary to popular belief, you don't have to stand and stir continuously to make a perfectly cooked risotto.
+For this recipe, a quick stir at the beginning, and another stir now and then is all you need.

-And what you end up with is a delicious dish of soft and creamy cheese and garlic flavoured rice, packed with lots of juicy mushrooms and little pops of sweetness from the peas.
-You can eat a big bowlful of this risotto as a warming supper, or even serve it as a side dish alongside your favourite meat.
+And what you end up with is a delicious dish of soft and creamy cheese and garlic-flavoured rice, packed with lots of juicy mushrooms and little pops of sweetness from the peas.
+You can eat a big bowlful of this risotto as a warming supper, or serve it as a side dish alongside your favourite meat.

 A word about the ingredients

-All you need to make this easy risotto is some arborio or risotto rice.
-You can get away with using long grain rice, but then you won’t get the creaminess that you get from the high starch content of arborio rice.
+To make this easy risotto you will need some arborio or risotto rice.
+You can get away with using long-grain rice, but then you won't get the creaminess you get from the high starch content of arborio rice.

-You are also going to need some chicken stock and a glass of wine.
-And as always, the secret to cooking with wine is ‘if you wouldn’t drink it, then don’t put it in the food’.
-The flavour from a bad wine isn’t going to improve with cooking.
-On the other hand, if you don’t have any wine to hand, you can leave it out altogether and just use stock.
+You will also need some chicken stock and a glass of white wine.
+And as always, the secret to cooking with wine is 'if you wouldn't drink it, then don't put it in the food'.
+The flavour from a bad wine isn't going to improve with cooking.
+On the other hand, if you don't have any wine, you can leave it out altogether and use stock.

 For the mushrooms you can use any mushrooms that you happen to have in the refrigerator.
-Button mushrooms, portobello, cremini or chestnuts, it doesn’t really matter.
-You just need to chop them into smallish pieces.
+Button mushrooms, portobello, cremini or chestnuts, it doesn't matter.
+The mushroom should be chopped into smallish pieces.
 For this recipe, I fry the mushrooms separately and then add them to the risotto at the end.
-I do this because I like the mushrooms to keep a bit of firmness and cooking them with the rice overcooks them and makes them mushy.
+I do this because I like the mushrooms to stay firm and cooking them with the rice overcooks them and makes them mushy.

-The onions should be finely chopped, and the garlic minced, so that their flavour can be nicely absorbed into the rice as it is cooked.
+The onions should be finely chopped, and the garlic finely minced, so their flavour can be nicely absorbed into the rice as it is cooked.

 Lastly, you will need some grated parmesan cheese and some cream to stir through at the end, along with the peas.
 I use frozen peas for this recipe, and I always try to get petit pois as I find them sweeter.
 If you are using fresh peas, you should boil them first until they are soft.